Bentley's Bandstand: January 2017

 Dennis Coffey, Hot Coffey in the D. In 1968 Detroit was still on fire for musicians.
 Motown Records’ success had lit the city up, and its glow spread far and wide.
 Guitarist Dennis Coffey had been on a batch of successful records, and he soon found himself a Funk Brother in the hallowed rooms of Motown’s Hitsville U.S.A. studio.
 This live album, recorded at Morey Baker’s Showplace Lounge in ‘68, is the perfect combination of soul and jazz, showing how the two more often intersect than not.
 The musicians, which include organist Lyman Woodard and drummer Melvin Davis, ignore all rules and go wherever the sounds lead them.
 Coffey’s guitar is a study in style: he can burn hard and turn around and go quietly deep.
 There are only seven songs on the release, but everything that needs to get played gets played.
 It’s like sitting in a red naugahyde booth in the back of a cozy corner bar and listening to the world unfold around you.
 Sadly, there aren’t many spots or bands like this anymore, so an album like this is even more valuable.
 It’s a time capsule from one of America’s most glorious musical eras, including liner notes that explain why it was so magical, and will open doors that have been forgotten for too long.
 Burn baby burn.

 Stan Coppinger, Fortune Morning.
 When it’s time to play a down-home version of stump the band, seeking out those who may recall certain musicians from the past is a cool pursuit.
-Stan Coppinger comes from Dallas, but hit Austin at the start of the ‘70s and stayed there.
+Stan "Rock" Coppinger comes from Dallas, but hit Austin at the start of the ‘70s and stayed there.
 Early groups included being bassist in a reformed Conqueroo, Lea Ann & the Bizarros, and other helter skelter aggregations around groover’s paradise.
 He even hit pay dirt in Europe with the Rattlers.
 Finally, though, Coppinger has a solo album that plays to all his many strengths, and not a moment too soon.
 From affecting folk rock to Lone Star boogie, this is one fellow who really does cover the waterfront, writing songs that are able to round up all the appropriate Texas musical styles and turn them into his own.
 It’s amazing Stan Coppinger didn’t make this album 30 years, but he got sidetracked as an attorney for the state of Texas.
 Don’t hold that against him: it’s never too late to go for the gusto, and anyone who can get elusive Austin harmonicat Moon D. Bellamy into a recording studio deserves unwavering respect.
 Surprises a go-go.

 Brian Eno, Reflection.
 At just under an hour in length, Brian Eno’s new album is mesmerizing ambient music for all occasions, which hopefully results in a change of state of mind.
-This is the perfect soundtrack to listen to driving through a tunnel, staring at the stars, imagining what it’s like being upside down on a trapeze, climbing down a steep mountain, waiting for a city bus, locked inside a car trunk, ordering fried dumplings at a Chinese restaurant, praying to find a place to park, watching cats stalk squirrels, raking leaves after a wind storm, trying to catch raindrops in a tin cup, searching the racks of a an antique store looking for ancient Duke Records 45s, walking the beach in winter remembering sunny summer days, waiting in security lines at airports, scouring bookstores for first editions, throwing lucky pennies into reflection pools, reading the Sunday papers, going through old albums and falling upon a favorite, discovering a photograph assumed lost from 50 years ago, and most of all remember what a lucky break it is to be alive even in these most topsy-turvy of times.
+This is the perfect soundtrack to listen to driving through a tunnel, staring at the stars, imagining what it’s like being upside down on a trapeze, climbing down a steep mountain, waiting for a city bus, locked inside a car trunk, ordering fried dumplings at a Chinese restaurant, praying to find a place to park, watching cats stalk squirrels, raking leaves after a wind storm, trying to catch raindrops in a tin cup, searching the racks of a an antique store looking for ancient Duke Records 45s, walking the beach in winter remembering sunny summer days, waiting in security lines at airports, scouring bookstores for first editions, throwing lucky pennies into reflection pools, reading the Sunday papers, going through old albums and falling upon a favorite, discovering a photograph assumed lost from 50 years ago, and most of all remembering what a lucky break it is to be alive even in these most topsy-turvy of times.
 Brian Eno knows.

 Lee Fields & The Expressions, Special Night.
 Soul music often feels like an endangered species, when in fact there are still many true believers driving the backroads and doing their best to deliver the musical goods.
 Lee Fields is surely one of those anointed.
 He’s also one of the very best.
 Fields has got that realistic view that these are songs meant to provide solace to the listener, and a way to help those in need to get across a burning bridge and hopefully on to a better day.
 Even when love tears the heart apart, there’s still a chance for something stronger to appear.
 Fields’ voice has all the grit of someone who’s spent their entire life in drafty dressing rooms and aging Cadillacs, getting to the next gig to try and take the stage intact.
 This album has all the earmarks of an instant classic: right-on songs, razor-sharp backing, and a singer aspiring to add his name alongside Otis Redding, O.V.
 Wright, and Al Green.
 So if Memphis and Muscle Shoals still suggest a magical spell, Lee Fields & the Expressions are waiting to fill the spirit.
 Wear it out.